-(Photo of Srila Prabhupada at 94 Bowery which appeared in the Village Voice.)
+(Photo of Srila Prabhupada in his Bowery loft which appeared in the Village Voice)

-Renowned journalist Howard Smith interviewed Srila Prabhupada for the Village Voice in June of 1966.
-Although the Voice archives doesn't include issues for that year, I did some research on Howard Smith which I think our readers will find compelling (see below).
-By interviewing Srila Prabhupada before the Hare Krishna movement took hold in the West, Howard Smith unknowingly landed the biggest and best interview of his career. -Pd
+Journalist Howard Smith interviewed Srila Prabhupada for the Village Voice newspaper in June of 1966.
+Mr. Smith was famous for interviewing '60s counterculture icons such as John Lennon, George Harrison, Mick Jagger, Jerry Garcia, Jim Morrison, Allen Ginsberg, Abbie Hoffman, etc. By interviewing Srila Prabhupada before the Hare Krishna movement took hold in the West, Howard Smith unwittingly landed the biggest interview of his career.

 Howard Smith: So I went down there and went upstairs into this very funky artists' loft.
 There were carpets all over the place, old and worn out, and a lot of people sitting around in various kinds of hippie garb, plus what I think they must have thought was Indian garb.
 Most of them were sitting alone around the room facing the wall, like they had nothing to do with each other.
 They were sitting cross-legged, and each one seemed to be doing something different.
 Nobody paid any attention to me when I walked in.